 Often, recruiters assume that the CTO is heavily involved in the engineering recruiting process.
 Typically, that’s not the case unless the CTO represents a development team at a very small startup (<10 engineers).
 In most cases, CTOs usually keep a 10,000-foot view into the engineering org, focusing mostly on technical vision and roadmap.

-Most of the time, engineering managers, directors, and VPs will be responsible for hiring engineers to fill out their teams.
+Most of the time, engineering managers, directors, and VPs will be responsible for hiring engineers to fill out their teams utilizing a competency based interview.
 However, it’s important to remember that there can be a range in hiring expertise from company to company.
 Some managers will have never hired an engineer before, while others may have interviewed and hired dozens – perhaps hundreds – of engineers in their careers.

 Similarly, for first-time founders who have no technical background, they may be stuck not knowing what questions to ask, what red flags to watch out for, or how to assess the quality of engineering candidates properly.
 Understanding who is hiring engineers at your company can inform your recruiting strategy.